Miaoyanchen/Data-Analysis-Portfolio/Regression and Moderation Analysis/README.md

 ------------------------------------------------------------------------

-# Predicting smoking abstinence and moderation analysis for behavioral therapy and pharmacotherapy
+# Moderation Analysis and Prediction of Smoking Abstinence in Behavioral Therapy and Pharmacotherapy

 ### Background & aim